 Never assume!
-Even an aircraft of this size can generate enough wake turbulence to cause aircraft upset if to close behind!
-Always allow at least 2 minutes before departing behind one of theses.
+Always allow adequate time before following a departing aircraft too closely.
+Even an aircraft the size of this AN-2 can generate enough wake turbulence to cause the following aircraft to upset if it is too close behind!

 Until next time keep your wings straight and level Hersch!

 p.s.
-Please share “Robin DR400 Wake Turbulence Accident” with your friends.
+Please share "Robin DR400 Wake Turbulence Accident" with your friends on Facebook and Twitter.
 Thanks!